When a Price Reduction Isn’t the Answer By Megan Cutforth, Lettings Director at GLP

 By Megan Cutforth, Lettings Director at Greater London Properties

-After more than 15 years working in Central London lettings, I’ve seen the same situation play out time and time again.
+After 13 years working in Central London lettings, I’ve seen the same situation play out time and time again.
 A property isn’t getting traction, enquiries are slow, and the first suggestion on the table is almost always the same: “Let’s reduce the rent.”
 Now, price absolutely matters — but it’s very rarely the whole story.
 And reducing the rent without addressing the real issue can quietly cost landlords thousands over the life of a tenancy.

 Before cutting the asking price, I always encourage landlords to ask a more important question: is the property being marketed and managed properly in the first place?
 Or was the rent pitched a little too optimistically just to win the instruction?